 So how do online PDF editors work?

 Online PDF editors work by virtually printing objects on top of an existing PDF.
-While they cannot directly edit objects, they enable users to complete many common tasks such as filling out a PDF form, making small changes (usually by erasing and then adding objects) or adding notes and highlights to a document.
+While they cannot directly edit objects, they enable users to complete many common tasks viewing PDFs, filling out a PDF form, making small changes (usually by erasing and then adding objects) or adding notes and highlights to a document.
 Online editors can also help with tasks like merging, rotating or deleting pages from a PDF.
 Many online PDF editors, such as PDF Pro, also have freemium pricing plans.
 This allows a large number of users to get their work done for free!

 The drawback to using an online editor is obvious: by only allowing a user to edit a file by making changes on top of a PDF, the solution doesn’t make sense for making extensive edits.
 This is especially true for users that need to make a lot of text edits.